 3. Balance Your Cardio

 There is a myth that you need to skimp on the cardio if you want to bulk up.
 While excessive cardio is not recommended, make sure you add a couple of cardio routines in your weekly schedule.
+You don’t need to train like you’re prepping for a marathon but steady-state cardio or high-intensity metabolic conditioning can go a long way toward increasing your metabolism.
+So ditch the iron once in a while and get your heart racing with some cardio.

 4. Workout Consistently